 I am happy to report that this has now changed.
 This is because there is now a new NVDA add-on called Windows Magnifier created by Cyrille Bougot.
 You can download the Windows Magnifier add-on right now.
-The add-on is being worked on and it is in the developers area of the NVDA add-ons website.
-This means that bugs may be encountered.
-I am mentioning the add-on now because I think it will be very useful to many who need a bit of speech support while they use the Windows Magnifier.
+The add-on is stable, meaning that it is now out of beta testing.
+I think it will be very useful to many who need a bit of speech support while they use the Windows Magnifier.
 Below is text directly from the Windows Magnifier page for your convenience.
 I hope you find this helpful.
 Also as a companion to this article, please check out the article I wrote a while back on how to get the most out of the Windows Magnifier.

 Windows Magnifier Documentation for the NVDA Add-on

 This add-on improves the use of the Windows Magnifier with NVDA.

 - Adds some keyboard shortcuts to toggle various Magnifier options.

 - Reports the result of some native Magnifier keyboard commands.

 - Reduces the cases where table navigation command conflict with Magnifier’s commands.